Configuration spaces of disks in a strip, twisted algebras, persistence, and other stories: Introduction

 \subsubsection{Counting the basis elements}

 Theorem~\ref{thm:basis} gives us a way to compute formulas for the Betti numbers of $\config(n, w)$.
-We describe a finite computation for each $j$ and $w$ that gives a formula for $\dim H_j(\config(n, w))$ as a function of $n$, and we show that this function is a sum of products of polynomial and exponential functions.
+We describe a finite computation for each $j$ and $w$ that gives a formula for the rank of $H_j(\config(n, w); \mathbb{Z})$ as a function of $n$, and we show that this function is a sum of products of polynomial and exponential functions.